 Sunday afternoon was dry, thankfully, and a perfect temperature, really.
 If it had been like that all weekend it would've been amazing!
 But, you know, you can't blame Tomorrowland for the weather.
 We still had a good time. 😊 And it did dry up for our afternoon at The Freedom Stage, which I was so grateful for, and the final acts on the Mainstage.
 So, it all ended on a dry note.
 But we really did have extremes of weather for our first Tomorrowland experience - record-breaking heat followed by below average temperatures and rain!
 But, what I would say is, don't let the weather spoil it for you.
 Embrace it.
 In the end I flung off my (wet) raincoat and danced in the rain (it was light rain, to be honest) to David Guetta on the Saturday night, by that time I didn't care anymore!! 😁 Just go with it.
 Enjoy it.
 Make different memories to the ones you thought you might make, I know we'll laugh about the weather situation in a few months' time!!

 Before I end this post, though, I should mention that mud isn't too much of an issude when it rains at Tomorrowland.
 The majority of walkways are either concrete or are boarded over, so no need for wellies!
 And any mud that appeared anyway was quickly dealt with by Tomorrowland staff, come Sunday we could sit on the grass at the Mainstage no problem.
 And even on the Saturday night - when the rain wa at its worst - the grass still wasn't muddy.
 There was just one really bad bit to the right of the Mainstage, and that had been sanded over by Sunday, and fixed!
 They're pretty much on top of everything, I have to say.
 And that's a big thumbs up from me for that.

 Anyway, that's the festival, food and weather covered.
-Next time, the music...
+Click HERE to read the next part of our Tomorrowland Journey where, this time, it's all about the music...